 Solvency ratio and your business

-What is solvency and why is it important?
+Why is solvency important?

 Fixed assets are present in your company for more than a year, such as equipment or property.
 Current assets are present in your company for less than a year, such as inventory or money owed by customers.